silverstripe/silverstripe-framework/docs/en/topics/controller.md

 In the above example the URLs were configured using the `[api:Director]` rules in the **_config.php** file.
-Alternatively you can specify these in your Controller class via the **$url_handlers** static array (which gets processed by the RequestHandler).
+Alternatively you can specify these in your Controller class via the **$url_handlers** static array (which gets processed by the `[api:RequestHandler]`).

-This is useful when you want to subvert the fixed action mapping of 'fastfood/order/*' to the function **order**.
-In the case below we also want any orders coming through '/fastfood/drivethrough/' to use the same order function.
+This is useful when you want to subvert the fixed action mapping of `fastfood/order/*` to the function **order**.
+In the case below we also want any orders coming through `/fastfood/drivethrough/` to use the same order function.

-mysite/code/Controllers/FastFood.php
+`mysite/code/Controllers/FastFood.php`

 	:::php
 	class FastFood_Controller extends Controller {